fernandovldrs/fernandovldrs.github.io/_posts/2023-09-02-readout-opt.md

 - Increase the weights when the information carried by the signal is high compared to the noise; decrease weights otherwise,
 - Rotate the signal in phase space so the information is encoded on a single quadrature.

 How to know which sections of the signal carry more or less information about the qubit?
-It is not too complicated: compare the difference in quadratures when the qubit is in $\ket{0}$ or $\ket{1}$.
+It is not too complicated.
+The signal goes through a trajectory in phase space as a function of time, and the path changes whether the qubit is in $\ket{0}$ or $\ket{1}$.